Together Forever (Rick Astley song): Composition and releases

 The song uses a similar chord structure and melody to Astley's debut single "Never Gonna Give You Up" (like most songs written and produced by Stock/Aitken/Waterman at the time), and has occasionally been used as an alternate Rickroll song.
 In 2019, Astley recorded and released a 'Reimagined' version of the song for his album The Best of Me, which features a new piano arrangement.
+In 1991, "Together Forever" was awarded one of BMI's Pop Awards, honoring the songwriters, composers and music publishers of the song.